merziy/udemy/colt-steele-web-dev/README.md

 #### CSS Topics

-Color systems, text-properties, proper inline and external syntax, psuedo-classes, selectors, psuedo-elements, cascading (the order stylesheets and rules are declared in matters,) specificity, !important, inheritance (child elements will normally inherit rules set for their parents,) box-model (content-box, padding, border, margin,) CSS units, display properties, position, transitions, transform, flexbox, media queries, frameworks,
+Color systems, text-properties, proper inline and external syntax, psuedo-classes, selectors, psuedo-elements, cascading (the order stylesheets and rules are declared in matters,) specificity, !important, inheritance (child elements will normally inherit rules set for their parents,) box-model (content-box, padding, border, margin,) CSS units, display properties, position, transitions, transform, flexbox, media queries, frameworks (Bootstrap)

-#### Frameworks
+### JavaScript

-Bootstrap
+HTML/CSS/JS are the three languages that a web browser can understand.
+It is a programming language and can manipulate HTML and CSS elements.
+Fundamental Primitive types include Number, String, Boolean, Null, and Undefined.
+Variables are labels for values.